BSkyB pays heavy price for Champions League loss

 While the new entrant to the market remained a minnow in comparison to BSkyB and its 116 games, the move was an early indication of how BT was willing to spend big to protect its core broadband and fibre services by combining it with an offer of high-quality sports programming.

-The move mirrored that of Murdoch's Sky, which built up its business to broadcast in more than 10 million homes by outbidding rivals such as ITV and the BBC BBC.UL for the best sports and movies.
+The move was taken directly out of the book of Murdoch's Sky, which built up its business to broadcast in more than 10 million homes by outbidding its rivals such as ITV and the BBC BBC.UL for the best sports and movies.

-Sky will keep hold of the rights to Formula 1, golf and the most important cricket competitions, including the Ashes, and is likely to increase its investment in original British drama and U.S. programming such as Dexter and Boardwalk Empire.

-The group, which has posted a near 130 percent rise in earnings per share in the last four years, said Champions League football only made up 3 percent of its total viewing on Sky Sports and said it would rather invest in a different range of programming than overpay for football.
+With annual revenue of more than 18 billion pounds and a market value of 29 billion pounds, BT was also in a completely different league to the three previous groups that had tried to challenge BSkyB - ITV Digital, Ireland's Setanta and ESPN.

 HEAVY PRICE

-With annual revenue of more than 18 billion pounds and a market value of 29 billion pounds, BT is also in a completely different league to the three previous groups that had tried to challenge BSkyB - ITV Digital, Ireland's Setanta and ESPN.

-Analysts downgraded their forecasts for BSkyB, fearing a hike in content costs and a slowdown in the rate of broadband subscribers Sky could sign up.
+The news sparked a raft of downgrades from analysts who feared not only a hike in content costs but a slowdown in the rate of broadband subscribers Sky could sign up.

 By offering its sports channels for free as part of a broadband package, BT was targeting those Sky TV customers who had been switching their broadband service to Sky in droves.

-With BT's sports service only launched in August, it has already shown the early impact of its new strategy when it published first-half results in October showing consumer revenue up 4 percent, its best performance in 10 years.
+With the sports service only launched in August, BT showed the early impact of its new strategy when it published first- half results in October showing consumer revenue up 4 percent, its best performance in 10 years.

-It has signed up 2 million customers to its sports service which is available in another 2 million homes due to a wholesale deal with Virgin Media (LBTYA.O).

 The news of the deal also hit shares in Britain's biggest free-to-air broadcaster ITV, which currently has the right to show one live Champions League match a week, while BT stock was up 0.3 percent.